Frequently asked Bankruptcy questions

 progress - and you'll probably be 'discharged' from bankruptcy after one year (although

 there are some exceptions, depending on your past conduct).

 If you can afford to do so, you will normally have to make monthly contributions

-towards your debts for up to three years, based on what you can afford alongside
+towards your debts for up to four years, based on what you can afford alongside

 your other living costs.
 You will make this payment to an IP (Insolvency Practitioner)